My Introduction To The Internet

-Posted by Steffi Lewis on 06/02/2012
+Posted by Steffi Lewis on 28/11/2019 @ 8:00AM

 Way back in 1994, I was working for The Open University as an IT trainer.
 I loved running courses there and they had very well equipped training rooms.
 I used to teach faculty members how to use Windows, Word, Excel and PowerPoint and I loved being the centre of attention for a whole day ...

-the power of the world wide web was immediately apparent to me
+The power of the Internet, specifically the World Wide Web, was immediately apparent to me!

 David said I should come in the next day and sit in on this week's course then I could get a feel for it.
-If I liked it - and the first course I ran went well - then I could take over and run it every week which meant an extra four training days a month and at rate of £250 per day, this was an offer not to be refused!
+If I liked it - and the first course I ran went well - then I could take over and run it every week which meant an extra four training days a month, and a rate of £250 per day, this was an offer not to be refused!

 So the next day I sat in on the course, lurking at the back of the class whilst the trainer taught, watching in awe at this thing called The Internet.
 Nothing that revolutionary at first, but what really got my attention was when the trainer started to demonstrate the World Wide Web.
 To say that was a defining moment in my life is a complete understatement.

 A few months later, David told me that he was changing roles and was moving to a different faculty and would I be interested in working with him there on a number of projects?
 I immediately said yes and overnight doubled the number of days I was freelancing with the Open University.

-I am very proud to say that in 1994 I created my first complete website for a course called MU120 - which was about mathematics - and my site ran alongside the BBC2 television series.
+I am very proud to say that in 1994, I created my first complete website for a course called MU120 - which was about mathematics - and my site ran alongside the BBC2 television series.
 It even had some early QuickTime movies built into it and became a template for course websites throughout the OU for a number of years.
 What was even more amazing is that it was still available over 10 years later!
 Guess they liked it and felt no need to change it.

-Love, light & logic ...
+Love, light and logic ...